 Silkaitis says new careers in theatre are growing thanks to emerging technologies in sound, lighting, and projections, as well as virtual reality within scenic design.

 "Every time a student asks me, 'If I want to make sure I have a career in this industry, what do you recommend?', I always say study Theatrical Design and Technologies because there are so many jobs in that area right now," she said.
 "Especially for technicians.
 They are working everywhere."

 Each Theatre Design student is mentored and receives hands-on experience behind-the-scenes, with opportunities to work under a number of umbrellas, including: designer, technician, running crew member, scenic painter, makeup artist, sound engineer, and more.
 Gilbert says her students often have the chance to gain industry experience before graduating.
 "I try as much as possible to take them with me.
 I try to get them out there into works with me, and have them assist me on projects, or I have them work with me in some way," she said.

-Before its debut in October, one of Gilbert's students had the opportunity to intern with the Broadway production.
+Before its debut, one of Gilbert's students had the opportunity to intern with the Broadway production.
 Connor Sale spent 10 days working behind the scenes on the lighting team, which Gilbert says he considered to be "invaluable experience."